Join the Science History Institute as we examine the rare earth elements and their impact on society.

 Rare earth chemistry and quantum science have the potential to profoundly change our lives.
 Breakthroughs on the horizon could affect energy, communications, computing, and more.
 We invite scientists and engineers, educators and students, economists and environmentalists, policy makers and politicians, and the interested public to engage with us as we explore these themes.

-The highlight of the project is a capstone program being held in Los Angeles on September 24, 2019, titled “Rare Earth Elements: The Intersection of Science and Society.”
-This event—led by award-winning science correspondent and Science Friday host Ira Flatow—will bring together scientists, journalists, and the scientifically curious to consider the potentials and challenges of extracting and refining rare earth minerals.
+The project’s capstone program—“Rare Earth Elements: The Intersection of Science and Society”—was held in Los Angeles on September 24, 2019.
+Led by award-winning science correspondent and Science Friday host Ira Flatow, this event brought together scientists, journalists, and the scientifically curious to consider the potentials and challenges of extracting and refining rare earth minerals.

 Despite their name, rare earth metals are not rare at all.
 Their unique magnetic, luminescent, and electrochemical properties make them essential to such products as smartphones, electric cars, camera lenses, X-ray scanners, wind turbines, and computer hard drives.